Real world health outcomes in people with cystic fibrosis after initiation of a new combination treatment

 In recent years, a number of new exciting medications have been developed that treat the underlying genetic defect in Cystic fibrosis (CF).

 In August 2020 the next generation of potent CF medications Elexacaftor/Tezacaftor/Ivacaftor (ETI) was approved for patients with CF in Europe (having previously been approved by the FDA.
-This presents a unique opportunity for us to plan a real world study involving all Irish centres in people six years and above with CF.
+This presents a unique opportunity for us to plan a real-world study involving all Irish centres in people six years and above with CF. In the summer of 2025, a new triple combination modulator Vanzacaftor/Tezacaftor/Deutivacaftor (VTD), was licensed for use in the UK and Ireland.
+A new 1-year arm was added to the study at this time, looking at any potential side effects from participants switching from ETI to VTD.

 Who can participate?

-People with cystic fibrosis that are suitable for treatment with triple combination modulator therapy can partake in this study.
+People with cystic fibrosis who are suitable for treatment with triple combination modulator therapy can partake in this study.

 What does the study involve?